839 - the Vikings defeated the Picts in

 Attraction from March to October.

-2024 - the Stone of Scone is expected to be
+2024 - the Stone of Scone was moved to a

-moved a Museum at the
+Museum at the City

-City Hall in Perth.
+Hall in Perth.

 |